gtaylor2529/gauge-java-api/gauge/techtest/DOCUMENTATION-API-FINDINGS.md

 - A GET request to /internal_server_error returns a 200 OK response.
 The expected result based on the documenation is a 500 Internal Server Error
 - In the documentation the "receivedRequest" JSON object in the POST response is different to the JSON provided in the POST request

+## /unauthorized endpoint

+- A POST request to /unauthorized returns an array of JSON objects called "receivedRequest".
+This has not been documented
+- A GET request to /unauthorized/lost returns the JSON objects "mediaTypeUsed" and "bodyReceived".
+This has not been documented